Renters Insurance Coverage Facts

-Many renters do not consider their insurance needs because they believe only “homeowners” need insurance.
+Many renters don’t consider their insurance needs because they believe only “homeowners” need insurance.
 However, renters need protection for their personal possessions and from liability.
-Below are some renters insurance facts that you need to consider.
+Below are some renters insurance facts you need to consider.

 Your personal belongings are not protected by the landlord’s insurance.
 Property owners insurance covers the actual building and any contents belonging to the landlord, but seldom covers the tenant’s possessions.
 Clarify this with your landlord before signing a lease

-If you are a renter that lives on the ground floor you should also consider buying flood insurance.
+If you’re a renter that lives on the ground floor you should also consider buying flood insurance.

 Your landlord may not be liable if someone is injured within your rented residence.
 You should check your renter’s agreement to see if you will be held liable for injury or property damage that occurs in your residence; if so you should consider getting renters insurance.